Primal Movement, Meditation, and Connection

-The Yuan Gong Institute, an international endeavor, uses the integrated approaches of Eastern movement arts schools of an earlier age, and brings an equal focus to the nexus of healing, scholarship, community service, and spiritual development in the belief that this combination has a unique and singular power for human advancement.
-We understand from our personal and professional experiences that a connection with the primal -- our inner archaic essence -- is at the heart of all worthwhile endeavors.
-It teaches how to harmonize with and learn from natural connections all around us.
+The Yuan Gong Institute, an international endeavor, uses the integrated approaches of Eastern movement arts schools of an earlier age, and brings an equal focus to the nexus of healing, scholarship, community service, and spiritual development in the belief that this combination has a unique and singular power.
+After an initial alignment that includes a guided visualization in the tradition of Yuan Gong, participants build their own program from a list of offerings which currently include:

 Our interdisciplinary approach to the cultivation of these connections not only instills health in the individual, but in the living systems surrounding them as well.
 While the world's challenges are much greater than in those former days, nothing has changed about the dynamism of coming together to become more than the sum of the parts in order to bring new insights, progress, and harmony.